-The Board established three committees, namely the audit committee, the remuneration committee and the nomination committee, on 22 April 2005 with written terms of references in compliance with the CG Code.
-As at 31 March 2022, all those committees comprise three independent non-executive Directors, namely, Mr. Mak Wing Kit, Mr. Chu To Ki and Mr. Wong Man Tai, who have appropriate professional qualifications and experiences in accounting, legal affairs, financial and/or business management.
-Mr. Mak Wing Kit is the chairman of the audit committee and the remuneration committee and Mr. Wong Man Tai is the chairman of the nomination committee.
+The Board has established three Board Committees, namely the audit committee, the remuneration committee and the nomination committee, with written terms of references in compliance with the CG Code.
+As at 31 March 2023, all those committees comprise three independent non-executive Directors, who have appropriate professional qualifications and experiences in accounting, legal affairs, financial and/or business management.
 The committee members may call any meetings at any time when necessary or desirable.
+The composition of the Board Committees during the year under review was as follows: